 Along the way we stopped at some cute little cafes.
 Our favourite snacks/meals in North Cyprus were lamacun and borek.
 Lamacun is Turkish pizza, a thin base covered in mince meat.
 It is served with fresh parley and lemon juice which you sprinkle on and then roll the pizza to eat.
 These cost about 10TL (€2.50) each.
 Borek is a pastry filled with cheese or meat, best washed down with a Turkish tea in the adorable glasses.
 The price averaged around 12TL or €3 for one borek and two teas.

 There is a hamam (Turkish bath) on both sides of the city.
-The one is the North is supposed to be cheaper and more authentic.
+The hamam in North Nicosia is supposed to be cheaper and more authentic.
 For €10 you can use the hamam and for €30 you can enjoy a proper soap and peeling scrub.
 Buyuk Hamam is open for tourists (mixed genders) from 4pm-9pm every day (closed Monday).
 Scrubs and massages require an appointment.
 Nothing beats the feeling of sweating everything out and being scrubbed smooth!
 Ok maybe a slight exaggeration but it's a pretty great feeling.

-We loved our time in Nicosia and even went back for another day during out road trip.
-It's an easy and affordable flight from Europe and has great weather all year round!
+We loved our time in Nicosia and even went back for another day during our road trip.
+There are plenty of easy and affordable flights to Cyprus from Europe and it has great weather all year round!
+And with so many cool things to do in Nicosia there's enough to keep you occupied for several days.
 What more could you want in a city break?!